omuryorulmaz/orkunincili-HRApplication-with-SpringBoot/README.md

 # Hr Application

 HR Application is a Spring Boot web application.The HR Manager can create new job,update or delete existing job.
+The HR manager can see the applicants and what job they apply for.

 Applicants can apply for existing jobs.
 They can upload files if they want.

 ## Installation